opennetworkinglab/aether-docs/onramp/blueprints.rst

   ``ueransim-run``, and ``ueransim-uninstall``, to be executed after the standard SD-Core installation.

-* A new submodule ``deps/ueransim`` (corresponding to repo ``aether-ueransim``) defines the Ansible Roles and Playbooks required to deploy UERANSIM.
+* The ``deps/ueransim`` directory defines the Ansible Roles and Playbooks required to deploy UERANSIM.
 It also contains configuration files for the emulator.

 * The OnRamp integration test suite validates the UERANSIM blueprint.
 It also exercises the user plane from the emulated UE.